igrishaev/pg2/docs/ssl.md

              "../certs/ca-or-root.crt")
 ~~~

-## Case 4: Importing certificates into JVM
+## Importing certificates into JVM

 You may let JVM to handle certificates for you.
 Importing them into JVM boils
 down to the following bash command: